RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 be longer under node failures.
 Having dual-persistence provides better protection against failures under these longer repair times.

-However, the dual data persistence with replication adds some processor and network overhead, especially in the case of cloud configurations with persistent storage that is network attached (e.g. EBS-backed volumes in AWS).
+However, dual data persistence with replication adds some processor and network overhead, especially for cloud configurations with network-attached persistent storage, such as EBS-backed volumes in AWS.

 There may be times where performance is critical for your use case and you don't want to risk data persistence adding latency.
 If that is the